Empowering Multi-Robot Cooperation via Sequential World Models: Experiments

 \textbf{Results on Multi-Quad.} In \texttt{Gate}, the robots are required to pass through a narrow gate as quickly as possible without collision.
 In \texttt{PushBox}, they jointly push a large box to a designated target location.
 In \texttt{Shepherd},, the two quadruped robots (as sheepdogs) cooperatively guide another robot (as sheep) to a target area (as sheep pen).

 In \texttt{Gate} and \texttt{Shepherd}, it rapidly approaches near-100\% success rates within the early phase, significantly surpassing baselines in terms of sample efficiency.
-In \texttt{PushBox}, SeqWM is the only method capable of completing the task, whereas all baselines fail to push the box to the target. \footnote{~\href{https://sites.google.com/view/seqwm-marl}{SeqWM-MARL} shows the behavior comparison between SeqWM and the next-best baseline on \texttt{BottleCap} and \texttt{PushBox}.} This superior performance stems from SeqWM’s sequential world model, which enables each agent to plan actions conditioned on its predecessors’ intentions, thereby enhancing coordination.
+This superior performance stems from SeqWM’s sequential structure, which enables each agent to plan actions conditioned on its predecessors’ intentions, thereby enhancing coordination.